-What if I’m afraid that DAS will not accommodate my needs?
+What if I’m afraid that Disney World Disability Access Service will not accommodate my needs?

 Disney works with guests individually in order to accommodate their specific requests, and provides assistance for a variety of needs and disabilities.
 Often at times, accommodations will be made at individual attractions if the system is not working at all.
 If you have any concerns at all, tell a cast member and they will find a way to work with you!